EmmanuelG/Mondrian/README.md

-Master branch is about the Mondrian 2.1 / 2.2
+Master branch is about the Mondrian 2.2 (Smoothieboard inside)

 main changes :

--transitioning from Minitronics (2.1) to Smoothieboard electronic (2.2)
+-new electronic board

--new base corner making the machine easier to build and more stable in Z movement
+-new back panel, making maintenance and access to electronic easier

 -and many little things